mgreiler/se-unlocked/Transcripts/EP_04_Sandeep.md

 I'm super thrilled for this awesome third episode.
 I hope you enjoy it.
 If you like it, support my work by spreading the word.
-Tell your friends about the podcast shar it on Twitter, LinkedIn, and Facebook.
+Tell your friends about the podcast share it on Twitter, LinkedIn, and Facebook.
 I promise I will do a happy dance each time you do it.

 Today, I have the pleasure to talk to Sandeep Panda, the founder and CEO of